 International Relations Major

 While the best known career opportunity for students in International Relations is diplomacy, graduates find employment in many other fields.
-A variety of governmental organizations, such as the State, Commerce and Defense Departments, Homeland Security and national intelligence and security agencies, seek out students with training in International Relations.
+A variety of governmental organizations, such as the State, Commerce and Defense Departments, Homeland Security and national intelligence and security agencies, seek out students with training in transnational and global processes.

 International organizations, such as the United Nations and its affiliated agencies, similarly desire employees with the broad background a baccalaureate degree in International Relations provides.
 Non-governmental organizations with interests in refugee assistance, economic development, fair trade, human rights and immigration regularly hire students with an International Relations degree.

 Private sector positions are available in financial, research and lobbying firms and in multi-national corporations with business interests around the globe.

 Recent graduates with degrees in International Relations often apply to serve in the Peace Corps, an agency of the United States government which provides economic and social development assistance to developing countries and their citizens around the world.
 International organizations and corporations often seek out individuals who have had this worthwhile and rewarding experience abroad.

 The undergraduate International Relations degree also prepares students for the rigors of graduate school in a wide range of areas including international affairs, political science, public policy, economic development, and business management.
 Additionally many graduates go on to pursue law degrees with a focus on international law.